 Our revolving credit facility balances have historically increased from the end of the first quarter to the end of the second quarter and from the end of the third quarter to the week of Thanksgiving.
 The historical increases in our revolving credit facility balances reflect the build-up of inventory in anticipation of our summer and winter selling seasons.
 Revolving credit facility balances typically fall from the week of Thanksgiving to the end of the fourth quarter, reflecting inventory sales during the holiday and winter selling season.
-Our revolving credit borrowings in fiscal 2009 were consistently below fiscal 2008 due primarily to improved operating results and substantially reduced cash used for new store openings in fiscal 2009.
-In the fourth quarter of fiscal 2008, our revolving credit facility balance declined in line with our historical trends after increasing in the fourth quarter of fiscal 2007 due to lower than anticipated sales levels.
+Our revolving credit facility balances typically fall from the week of Thanksgiving to the end of the fourth quarter, reflecting inventory sales during the holiday and winter selling season.
+Our revolving credit facility balances typically fall form the week of the ourth quarter of the ourth quarter, reflecting inventory sales during the holiday and winter selling season.
+Our revolving credit facility balances typically for more consistently below fiscal 2009 due primarily to improved operating results and substantially reduced cash used for new store openings in fiscal 2009.
+In the fourth quarter of fiscal 2007, due to lower than anticipated sales levels.